nsg-ethz/swift/README.md

 ovs-ofctl dump-flows s1
 ```

-The rules with a priority equal to 1000 are here to insure the normal L2 forwarding.
+The rules with a priority equal to 1000 are here to enable the normal L2 forwarding.
 The rules with a priority equal to 10 are the primary rules inserted by SWIFT.
 When triggering the fast-reroute process, the backup rules will be inserted by SWIFT so as
 to fast reroute the affected traffic towards the right backup next-hops.
 Those backup